tofti/python-id3-trees/README.md

 This implementation was informed by [Dr. Lutz Hamel's](http://homepage.cs.uri.edu/faculty/hamel/) notes [here](http://homepage.cs.uri.edu/faculty/hamel/courses/2016/spring2016/csc581/lecture-notes/32-decision-trees.pdf).
 A widely cited text on decision trees is [Machine Learning, by Tim Mitchell](https://www.amazon.com/Machine-Learning-Tom-M-Mitchell/dp/0070428077), you can find pages relevant to id3 [here](http://www.cs.princeton.edu/courses/archive/spr07/cos424/papers/mitchell-dectrees.pdf).

-There are also some readbale notes on information gain from University of Washington [here](https://courses.cs.washington.edu/courses/cse455/10au/notes/InfoGain.pdf).
+There are also some readable notes on information gain from University of Washington [here](https://courses.cs.washington.edu/courses/cse455/10au/notes/InfoGain.pdf).

 ## Running the code
 Run the code with the python interpreter: